spankowitz/spankowitz.github.io/_posts/2021-01-12-Vulnhub_nullbyte.md

 Not much luck there.
 Unauthenticated login didn't work but we do see which services are exposed.
 RPC certainly isn't my expertise but I see nothing to go off of here.

 Now, let's check out that web site.
 As always, we run a directory brute force and check robots.txt.
-Let's kick off dirbuster and browse to the site:
+Let's kick off gobuster and browse to the site:

-> gobuster dir -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -u http://10.10.10.10 -t 25
+>> gobuster dir -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -u http://10.10.10.10 -t 25

 By the way, gobuster can brute force a few things: dns subdomains, directories, etc.  The above command is the prety standard one for brute forcing directories.  "-w" specifies the word list and on Kali, using the dirbuster one always works pretty well.
-The only think I like to add is manually checking for directories related to the site or company.  e.g. nike.com/nike.
+The only thing I like to add is manually checking for directories related to the site or company.  e.g. nike.com/nike.
 If we were doing this for real, we would run a tool like cewl and get a wordlist based on the site contents.  "-u" is the URL.
 Not that if you want to go down a level, you have to add it to the URL.
 For example, say you found nike.com/admin on your first run.
-You would then have to run gobuster again like "-u http://nike.com/admin" - gobuster is NOT recursive by default.  that's generally a good thing as the old dirbuster is slow as a dial up modem.
+You would then have to run gobuster again like: -u "http://nike.com/admin" - gobuster is NOT recursive by default.
+That's generally a good thing as the old dirbuster is slow as a dial up modem when you turn on recursion.
 Finally, "-t" is the number of threads.
 In the real world, a WAF or even fail2ban would crush our brute force, so you would do this very slow, maybe 2 threads.
 Since this is a for learning, we crank it up for the sake of speed.

 ![nullbytehome](/images/nb1.png)